 Alcohol is frequently cited as a gateway drug, but it is not the only substance that is thought to lead to the use of illegal drugs down the road.
 These substances are also labeled as gateway drugs.

-There is a large body of research showing that youth often begin smoking before transitioning to the use of illegal drugs.
-There is also evidence that nicotine primes the brain for addiction to other drugs by increasing the release of the brain chemical dopamine, which makes drug use feel pleasurable.
+There is a large body of research5 showing that youth often begin smoking before transitioning to the use of illegal drugs.
+There is also evidence7 that nicotine primes the brain for addiction to other drugs by increasing the release of the brain chemical dopamine, which makes drug use feel pleasurable.